isomerpages/moe-chijstc/_theresian-education/Sexuality Education.md

 <p>11.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their
 children out of the <strong>Sexuality Education lessons</strong> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable (see below).
-The completed form is to be submitted by 26 February 2024.</p>
+This form will be distributed to parents at the start of the year and is also downloadable below.
+The completed form is to be submitted by 3 February 2025.</p>
 <p>12.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their
 children out of the <strong><em>eTeens</em> programme</strong> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable (see below).&nbsp;The completed form is to be submitted by 26 February 2024.</p>
+This form will be distributed to parents at the start of the year and is also downloadable &nbsp;The completed form is to be submitted by 3 February 2025.</p>
 <p>13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school
 at <strong>64775777</strong> or email to <strong><a rel="noopener noreferrer nofollow" target="_blank">chijstcs@moe.edu.sg</a><u> </u></strong>for
 discussion or to seek clarification about the school’s Sexuality Education